Magens Orman

 Jinseup (Ted) Shin

-Jinseup “Ted” Shin, MFA, is a professor the Department of Industrial Design at Metropolitan State University of Denver.
+Jinseup “Ted” Shin, MFA, serves as the Dean of the College of Aerospace, Computing, Engineering, and Design at Metropolitan State University of Denver.
 His areas of expertise include technology, product design, and future trends.
 Shin teaches Introduction to Industrial Design, Technical Drawing, and Digital Visual Techniques in ID and oversees student internships.

 Before teaching at MSU Denver, he taught as an associate professor in the Department of Industrial Design at Southern Illinois University, Carbondale, for five years.
 Shin also worked for Samsung Electronics in South Korea for seven years, where he designed various products including Samsung’s first clamshell-type cellphone.
 He was one of 12 from over 700 Samsung designers to be placed in a special design program at the company, which allowed him to travel to many countries and study how different cultures impact design solutions.